Mar 21, 2022

 People’s health and the health of our environment are inextricably linked.
-That’s precisely why environmental sustainability is deeply connected to Cigna’s mission to improve the health, well-being, and peace of mind of those we serve.
+That’s precisely why environmental sustainability is deeply connected to The Cigna Group's mission to improve the health, well-being, and peace of mind of those we serve.

 As a global business with over 70,000 employees, it is our responsibility to minimize our impact and footprint on the environment while leading the world to a cleaner, more sustainable future.
 We believe environmental stewardship has an important health impact and also makes sound business sense.